Clarity. Connection. Change.

 More grounded in how they respond to stress

 I have over 10 years of experience supporting individuals and couples across a range of personal, relationship, and family concerns.
-I am also a Certified Rehabilitation Counselor (CRC), with specialized experience working with individuals with disabilities, including autism and ADHD.
-I bring an understanding of how neurodiversity and disability can shape identity, relationships, and daily functioning.
+I am also a Certified Rehabilitation Counselor (CRC), with specialized experience working with individuals with disabilities, including Autism Spectrum Disorder and ADHD.
+This background has given me a deep appreciation for the ways neurodiversity can shape identity, relationships, communication, emotional experiences, and daily life.

 In addition to my private practice, I serve as faculty and Clinical Coordinator at Michigan State University, where I train and supervise future counselors.